yd278/analysis/README.md

 - _Chapter 9: Continuous functions on `ℝ` (planned)_
 - _Chapter 10: Differentiation of functions (planned)_
 - _Chapter 11: The Riemann integral (planned)_
+- _Appendix A: The basics of mathematical logic (possible future expansion)_
+- _Appendix B: The decimal system (possible future expansion)_

 ## Other resources